 Download and Upload files, Folders On FTP server

-Also, you can use Third party application like (FileZilla) to Download Upload manage files, Folders between the client machine and FTP Server.
+You can also use third-party applications like (FileZilla) to Download Upload, and manage files, and Folders between the client machine and FTP Server.
 There are multiple free FTP Clients available you can use any of them to manage your FTP server: